GrandpaScout/Figura-NBTExtractor/README.md

 **This tool is made to be run on Windows.
 It will not run on other systems without some config tweaking!**

-This requires Lua 5.3.x to run and will not run with any other version of Lua.
+This requires Lua version `5.3.x`/`5.4.x` to run and will not run with any other version of Lua.
 (Because I said so, that's why.)

 You will also need a Minecraft server jar.
 The latest can be downloaded from the Minecraft launcher